baytelman/backend-interview/README.md

   - However, if some functionality is very easy to implement, try to implement it yourself (i.e. Don't install a library to figure out if a number is odd/even).
   - Choosing *when* to use libraries and *what libraries* you imported will speak about your judgement.
 - Q: This coding challenge is too long.
 Is it OK if I implement it partially?
-  - Although we recognize this exercise may take some time, it does measure if you have the skills we need to work at Noken.
+  - Although we recognize this exercise may take some time, it does measure if you have the skills we need to work together.
   - Submitting an incomplete solution is acceptable, specially if you explain the reasons.
   - However, a complete solution will increase the likelihood of being selected to continue our process, and it will save time during our in-person interview.